 And so we break into hostile camps, wary, bitter, and cynical.
 Any accusation: true.
 All facts: contested.

 It was hoped that the advent of instant, universal communication would enhance knowledge, creativity, and cooperation.
 Looking back now, a balanced reckoning must admit that in a few ways, at least, it has promoted those goals.
 But the key to its success—limited filters—has also unleashed a libelous cacophony.
 And the filters that do operate, serving mainly personal preference, have promoted crippling polarization.

 It is difficult to see how this particular genie might be put back in the bottle.
 The situation is unyielding.
 Not much more in the way of helpful filtering--what might be called curating--of internet content can be expected from the private sector.
 The moment to moment competition is too fierce.
-And curation from the government, directly or indirectly and regardless of rationale, presents a slippery slope.
+And curation from the government, in whatever form, presents a slippery slope.

 My own very limited suggestion here involves the personal level.
 I think it may be helpful for most of us to make a change in our day to day lives.
 In particular, I think we need to make more effort to exchange ideas, face to face, with those who differ from us on important issues.
 To talk, but also to listen.

 The face to face context is critical, I think, because it mitigates at least somewhat for civility.
 And if nothing else we get out from behind the screen for a while, re-entering briefly what we used to call the real world.

 Now of course I know that opinions seldom change after such a dialogue.
 Occasionally, however, something else does change.
 It may seem small, but it’s important.
 Every once in a while someone walks away with a greater sense of shared responsibility.